ajitgoel/Notes/InterviewQuestions/ASP.NetCore/Notes.md

 ### Q. What is .NET Core?

 **Ans:** .NET Core is a newer version of .NET, which is cross-platform, supporting Windows, MacOS and Linux, and can be used in device, cloud, and embedded/IoT scenarios.
 The following characteristics best define .NET Core:

 - **Flexible deployment:** Can be included in your app or installed side-by-side user or machine-wide.
-- **==Cross-platform==:** Runs on Windows, MacOS and Linux; can be ported to other OSes.
+- ==**Cross-platform:** Runs on Windows, MacOS and Linux==; can be ported to other OSes.
 The supported Operating Systems (OS), CPUs and application scenarios will grow over time, provided by Microsoft, other companies, and individuals.
 - **Command-line tools**: All product scenarios can be exercised at the command-line.
 - **Compatible**: ==.NET Core is compatible with .NET Framework, Xamarin and Mono, via the .NET Standard Library.==